 AUTHORS FROM IRAN:

-Primary evaluation is free of charge in Azarian Journal of Agriculture, however, the papers that be accepted in primary evaluation should be paid the review process charge (1,000,000 (I.R.R) in the first step.
-In this section the journal is not responsible for return back of the payments of rejected papers after the reviewing process.
-In the second section: The papers that be accepted by editorial board is kindly requested to pay the publication charge (2,500,000 (I.R.R)).
+Primary evaluation is free of charge in Azarian Journal of Agriculture, however, the papers that be accepted by editorial board is kindly requested to pay the publication charge (3,500,000 (I.R.R)).

 AUTHORS FROM OUTSIDE OF IRAN

 Primary evaluation is free of charge in Azarian Journal of Agriculture, however, the papers that be accepted by editorial board is kindly requested to pay the publication charge (50 Euro or its equivalent in Turkish lira or Digital Currency ).